joscha/buildkite-graph/README.md

     - wait: ~
     - command:
           - yarn
-          - yarn test
+          - yarn build
       timeout_in_minutes: 7
     - command:
           - yarn
+          - yarn test
+      timeout_in_minutes: 4
+    - wait: ~
+    - command:
+          - yarn
-          - yarn build
+          - yarn integration
       timeout_in_minutes: 12
 ```

-> Do you see how the `wait` step got added for you?
+> Did you see how the `wait` step got added for you?
 How cool is that, hey :)
+> And did you also see how the timeouts for the steps are derived from the commands?

 and